 - Candy Canes – are packed with sugar and can also cause chipped or broken teeth.

-- Dried Fruit – similar to sticky candy, they contains a great deal of sugar, and when chewed, the sticky pieces get wedged between your teeth.
+- Dried Fruit – similar to sticky candy, they contain a great deal of sugar, and when chewed, the sticky pieces get wedged between your teeth.

 - Popcorn – the kernels can easily get lodged between your teeth and gum line, allowing bacteria to build up and do its damage.
 Flavored types of popcorn contain a lot of sticky sugar that could damage your teeth.